jones139/parkrun_tokens/README.md

 ![output example](https://raw.githubusercontent.com/jones139/parkrun_tokens/main/example_output.png)

-Print output.svg, laminate and cut up to use as finish tokens.
+Print the generated .svg files, laminate and cut up to use as finish tokens.

 I found that a guillotine to cut the tokens into strips, then scissors to cut around each token worked well.
 A standard hole punch can be used for the holes, but it takes a bit of practice to work out where to hold the token to punch the hole in the correct place.